“Have the serenity to accept the things you cannot change, the courage to change the things you can, and the wisdom to know the difference.”

 Looking up at the clouds, the farmer rubs his chin and replies, “Over the years I have discovered that we can’t always judge a thing at face value.
 The sun lies behind both white clouds and black ones.
 If we’re grateful, patient, and faithful during bright periods and dark, the light of grace will shine upon us.”

-As we're doing the inner work to shift our perspective, it's important that we're also proactively addressing our stress triggers with mindfulness practice.
+As we're doing the inner work to shift our perspective, it's important that we're also proactively addressing our stress triggers with ways to practice mindfulness.
 Below are a few supportive steps to help you get started:

 Identify the underlying cause of your agitation by keeping a stress journal.
 What sets you off and when?
 It could be transportation delays, like me.
 Or it could be last-minute changes in plans, deadlines, feeling overscheduled, etc.